CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ### ❗ `Change` POI music is now quieter.

-### ❗ `Change` Updated gunshot sounds to match when the distant sound plays, so it no longer sounds like two shots.
+### ❗ `Change` Updated gunshot sounds to match when the distant sound plays.
+>- It no longer sounds like two individual shots.

 ### ❗ `Change` Reduced weight of lower tier medical items.
 >- Bandage weight reduced from 0.15kg to 0.05kg.